Identification and Remediation of Contaminated Sites With Persistent Organic Pollutants (POPs) Project

 What has been the situation?

-Turkey signed the Stockholm Convention in 2001 and ratified in 2009 to prohibit the production and use of persistent organic pollutants.
+Türkiye signed the Stockholm Convention in 2001 and ratified in 2009 to prohibit the production and use of persistent organic pollutants.
 Accordingly, the inventory of POPs and National Implementation Plan has been reviewed with GEF support in 2013 since there has been addition of 9 new POPs in the annexes of Convention.
-Ministry of Environment and Urbanisation (MoEU) published the POPs Regulation to better ensure the management of POPs stockpiles, wastes, and contaminated sites in 2018.
+Ministry of Environment, Urbanisation and Climate Change published the POPs Regulation to better ensure the management of POPs stockpiles, wastes, and contaminated sites in 2018.
 This Regulation is covering the life-cycle management of POPs such as banning or severely restricting production/use/import/export of these chemicals, environmentally sound management of POPs stockpiles, wastes, and contaminated sites.

 What is our mission?

-The project is directed and implemented by the Ministry of Environment and Urbanisation in close cooperation with the UNDP.
-The aim of this project is to enhance Turkey’s capacity on implementation of EU POPs Regulation by providing technical assistance for the identification and remediation of contaminated sites with POPs.
+The project is directed and implemented by the Ministry of Environment, Urbanisation and Climate Change in close cooperation with the UNDP.
+The aim of this project is to enhance Türkiye’s capacity on implementation of EU POPs Regulation by providing technical assistance for the identification and remediation of contaminated sites with POPs.
 It will meet this objective by delivering expected results to optimize the multiplier effects and sustainability of the project.

 How are we doing this?